mietek/halcyon-website/pages/index.md

 Examples
 --------

-Halcyon is being used in production since June 2014, enabling push-button deployment of Haskell applications to the [Heroku](https://heroku.com/) web application platform, as [Haskell on Heroku](https://haskellonheroku.com/).
+All examples can be installed with a single command on regular machines running most recent Linux distributions, including CentOS 7, Debian 7, Fedora 20, and Ubuntu 14.04.

-All examples can be deployed to Heroku just by pushing a button.
+Additionally, all examples can be deployed to a new [DigitalOcean](https://digitalocean.com/) droplet or to the [Heroku](https://heroku.com/) web application platform just by pushing a button.

 ### Example applications